A twin error gauge for Kaczmarz's iterations: The

-Note that this definition includes the relaxation parameter $\omega \in (0,2)$ via the matrix $\bL$.
+Recall that this definition includes the relaxation parameter $\omega \in (0,2)$ via the matrix $\bL$.
 Iteration $k{+}1$ of the down-sweep method is then given by $\bx_k + \sd_k$.
 A simple modification to the method allows for an iteration-dependent step size $\alpha_k$, so that $\bx_k + \alpha_k \sd_k$ is the next iteration.
-Similarly, we define $\widetilde{\bx}_k + \beta_k \widetilde{\sd}_k$ as the next up-sweep iterate.
+Similarly, we define $\bup_k + \beta_k \sdt_k$ as the next up-sweep iterate.
 Ideally, one wishes to plug these expressions into the exact error to find the optimal step sizes.
 However, the exact error is not available, so we use the error gauge instead.
 Hence, we aim to compute the step length parameters that solve the minimization problem

-which is the error gauge of iteration $k+1$.
-If we set the derivatives with respect to $\alpha$ and $\beta$ to zero, we obtain
+which minimizes the error gauge of iteration $k+1$.
+We can find the minimum of \eqref{eq:min_steps} by setting the derivatives with respect to $\alpha$ and $\beta$ to zero, yielding

 We solve this linear system for $\alpha_k$ and $\beta_k$ to obtain the step sizes.
-It is important to note that this system is nonsingular when the vectors $\sd_k$ and $\widetilde{\sd}_k$ are linearly independent.
+It is important to note that this system is nonsingular when the vectors $\sd_k$ and $\sdt_k$ are linearly independent.
 In this case, the $2 \times 2$ coefficient matrix in \eqref{eq:step_size_system} is symmetric positive definite.
 Of course, since the two search directions come from up-sweeps and down-sweeps, they will generally be linearly independent.
-The step sizes obtained from this system will therefore be generally well-defined.
+If the search directions do happen to be dependent, we set $\alpha_k = 0$ and only solve for $\beta_k$.

 Because we are minimizing the distance between the up- and down-sweep iterates at every iteration by choosing suitable step sizes, the distance cannot increase.
 Therefore the error gauge, which is this distance, will form a monotonically decreasing sequence.
 This immediately leads to the following result.